2019 Grant FAQ

 Who is eligible to submit a grant proposal?

-- Letters of intent were due by Dec.
-1, 2017.
+Letters of intent are due by Dec.
+3, 2018.
 Those projects which demonstrate the most potential for funding will be invited to submit a full proposal for funding.
 Grant proposals will be accepted by invitation only.

 In the past, the Women’s Foundation’s policy was that a program could only receive funding for three consecutive years and then was ineligible.
 Is that still the case?